openownership/openownership.beta/_visualisation/optional/charts.md

 ### Unknown Interests

-If it is not known whether a Beneficiary has an interest:
+If it is not known whether a Beneficiary has an interest (Person C's ownership, in the example above):

 * Do not show a bar.
 * Instead, show a question mark.